Domestic Violence – Career Terminator

 Typical Procedure following a Domestic Violence Call.

-- Once taken to the station, the a the accused is booked, finger-printed, photographed, and may be released that night or the following day.
+- Once taken to the station, the accused is booked, finger-printed, photographed, and may be released that night or the following day.

 - A court date is set up.
 If, weeks later you forget that court date. convicted.